USF-Net: A Unified Spatiotemporal Fusion Network for Ground-Based Remote Sensing Cloud Image Sequence Extrapolation: Conclusion

 \section{Conclusion}

-Accurate and efficient extrapolation of ground-based cloud image sequences is a critical enabling technology for the stable integration of photovoltaic power systems.
-In this paper, we addressed key limitations in existing deep learning methods by proposing USF-Net, a novel framework for cloud image sequence extrapolation that introduces spatiotemporal architecture to unify the modeling of spatial and temporal information a novel framework that unifies the modeling of spatial and temporal information.
-Our contributions are threefold.
-First, we introduced a unified spatiotemporal architecture where temporal flow information explicitly guides spatial feature learning via a novel Temporal Guidance Module (TGM).
-Second, we designed a Unified Spatiotemoral Module (USTM) that contains a Spatial Selection Module (SSM) to dynamically capture multi-scale cloud context and a Temporal Agent Attention Module (TAM) to model long-range temporal dependencies with linear complexity efficiently.
-Third, we developed a Dynamic Update Module (DUM) in the decoder that leverages initial temporal states to effectively mitigate the ``ghosting effect'' and preserve motion fidelity.
-Extensive experiments on our newly proposed high-resolution ASI-CIS dataset demonstrate that USF-Net significantly outperforms existing SOTA methods.
-Furthermore, ablation studies rigorously validate the effectiveness of each of our proposed modules.
-The results confirm that USF-Net establishes a new benchmark for the task, achieving superior prediction accuracy while maintaining high computational efficiency.
-Future work will focus on extending USF-Net to additional photovoltaic power prediction tasks, further enhancing the method's real-time inference capability.
+Precise and efficient extrapolation of ground-based cloud image sequences constitutes a pivotal enabling technology for mitigating the intermittency inherent in photovoltaic power integration.
+This study circumvents the limitations of prevailing deep learning methodologies by introducing USF-Net, a novel framework that orchestrates a spatiotemporal architecture to synthesize spatial features with temporal dynamics.
+The primary technical contributions are realized through three specialized components.
+First, a TGM was developed to explicitly modulate spatial feature learning using temporal flow, thereby ensuring coherent spatiotemporal representations.
+Second, the USTM was engineered, comprising a SSM for dynamic multi-scale context capture and a TAM that resolves long-range dependencies with linear computational complexity.
+Third, a DUM integrated into the decoder leverages initial temporal states to mitigate the ghosting effect, preserving high-fidelity motion signatures.
+Extensive empirical validation on the newly curated high-resolution ASI-CIS dataset demonstrates that USF-Net surpasses current SOTA benchmarks.
+Concurrently, comprehensive ablation studies corroborate the individual efficacy of the proposed TGM, USTM, and DUM components.
+By achieving a superior equilibrium between prediction accuracy and computational efficiency, USF-Net establishes a new benchmark for the domain.
+Future research will explore the extensibility of USF-Net to broader photovoltaic power forecasting tasks and the further optimization of real-time inference capabilities.